 We have a Code of Business Conduct and Ethics in place that applies to all of our directors and employees.
 The code sets forth the standard of ethics that we expect all of our directors and employees to follow.
-Our code of business conduct and ethics is available on our website at www.midlandsb.com.
-In accordance with SEC rules, we intend to disclose on the "Investor Relations" section of our website any amendments to the code, or any waivers of its requirements, that apply to our executive officers to the extent such disclosure is required.
+Our code of business conduct and ethics is available on our website at www.midlandsb.com under "Investors-Corporate Governance-Governance Highlights."
+In accordance with SEC rules, we intend to disclose on the "Investors" section of our website any amendments to the code, or any waivers of its requirements, that apply to our executive officers to the extent such disclosure is required.